How to Win Your Personal Injury Claim in San Francisco

-If the insurance company you’re dealing with refuses to negotiate further, or if you or your personal representative aren't able to fight on your own behalf, hiring a personal injury attorney in San Francisco to research, present, and fight for your case.
+If the insurance company you’re dealing with refuses to negotiate further, or if you don’t feel comfortable fighting on your own behalf, hire a San Francisco personal injury lawyer to research, present, and fight for your case.

 If you share some of the responsibility for the crash in which you were injured, the insurance company will likely discount the claim for your negligence and argue for a smaller settlement.
 However, you may still be able to get a portion of the financial support you deserve.

 California is a comparative negligence state.
 That means each party involved in a traffic accident in San Francisco is assigned a percentage of the fault.
 That percentage is then used to calculate how much of the insurance settlement or financial award you’re entitled to.

 Receiving a citation isn’t a deal-breaker, but a lawyer can help you establish that the other person shares a large proportion of the blame.
 As you can see, accurately and confidently representing your own liability becomes essential for getting the compensation you deserve.